horizon-eda/horizon-pool-convention/README.md

     - Period/dot `.`

 ### General naming and organisation
-1. All file names, descriptions, etc. must be in English
+1. All file names, descriptions, etc. must be in English.
 2. Avoid plural forms.
 For example, a folder with diode library entries should be called `diode` and not `diodes`.
 3. Use a point `.` as a decimal separator.
 Do not use a thousand's separator.
-4. The first letter of each name must be capitalised
+4. The first letter of each name must be capitalised.

 ## Parts
 1. Parts should be named for the exact MPN (manufacturer part number).
 Use the exact spelling from the "ordering information" section of the device's datasheet.
 2. The `Value` field does not necessarily contain the full MPN.
 It should be clear from the value what the part is without occupying too much space in the schematic.
-For example, for a general purpose resistor the resistance is generally enough for the schematic and a `INA219AIDCNR` can be shortened to `INA219A`
+For example, for a general purpose resistor the resistance is generally enough for the schematic and a `INA219AIDCNR` can be shortened to `INA219A`.
 3. Include sensible information like a description.
 Use the manufacturer's website for the datasheet link and not a third-party datasheet site.
 4. Use inheritance for only slightly differing parts (like different packaging, temperature range, etc.).